Skip to content

 Block Author assistant

 Don't want to write YAML by hand?
-The extension includes an AI assistant that can research a hardware library and generate a complete block catalog for you.
+Let an AI assistant research a hardware library and generate a complete, validated block catalog for you.
+The extension ships a block-author skill that works with both GitHub Copilot and Claude Code — one command sets up both.

 1. Research the library — fetch the real header files and documentation, check the PlatformIO and Arduino registries.